Approved TeleSupervisor (ATS)

 What is the Approved TeleSupervisor (ATS) Credential?

-This credential and curricula have been developed by the CCALP Board of Directors and LPCA in conjunction with experts in the field of TeleMental Health and electronically delivered clinical supervision.
-The purpose is to set a nationwide standard for the administration of TeleSupervision.
+The Approved TeleSupervisor (ATS) Credential was developed by the CCALP Board of Directors and LPCA in collaboration with experts in TeleMental Health and electronically delivered clinical supervision.
+Its purpose is to establish a nationwide standard for the effective and ethical administration of TeleSupervision.

 Upcoming ATS Training Dates